Laurence G. Hanscom: Journalism

 Hanscom wrote for the school newspaper while a student at Malden and Wilmington High Schools.
 In the spring of 1923 he began assisting The Boston Daily Globes correspondent in Woburn, Massachusetts.
 He later joined the Globe as an office boy.
 He moved up to a position as a clerk, working in the library and the editorial department.
 He later became a staff reporter and was eventually assigned to the State House.
 In 1937 he joined the Telegram & Gazette as a State House correspondent.

 Aviation

 Hanscom began flying in 1929.
 In 1937 year he was appointed by Massachusetts Governor Charles F. Hurley to serve on a Special Commission on Aviation and Planning, Development and Location of Airports.
 The commission recommended the creation of six new state airports, including two adjacent to Route 128 in metropolitan Boston.
 In 1941, the state legislature passed legislation for such an airport by approving funds for an airport in Bedford, Massachusetts.

 In January 1940, Hanscom and Elmer S. Orr, an electrical engineer who flew with the Royal Air Force in World War I, founded the Massachusetts Wing of the Civilian Aviation Reserve.
 That August he was named the wing's first commander.
 By 1941 the group numbered about 150 pilots and 300 others.
-In February 1941, Hanscom confided to friends and family that he was considering enter the Royal Canadian Air Force as an instructor.
+In February 1941, Hanscom confided to friends and family that he was considering entering the Royal Canadian Air Force as an instructor.